The spoiler rules for RWBY itself apply, even on Chibi pages. Please do not trope episodes of RWBY until public release.

 Ruby's teammate, graceful Dance Battler, and (occasionally unwilling) bestie.

-- Adaptational Jerkass: While Canon!Weiss was a bit arrogant and full of herself, she eventually grew out of her haughty persona and showed a more compassionate side towards others.
+- Adaptational Jerkass: Downplayed.
+While Canon!Weiss was a bit arrogant and full of herself, she eventually grew out of her haughty persona and showed a more compassionate side towards others.
 This incarnation, however, thought it would be funny to prank Ruby with a bucket of frozen ice, resulting in the latter getting a concussion.
 While it was Laser-Guided Karma for Ruby for initially pranking Weiss in the first place, it veers into Disproportionate Retribution since she shows Ruby No Sympathy in spite of the possible concussion.

 - And I Must Scream: Upon being hypnotized into being Ruby's "bestie".